redhat-developer/service-binding-operator/README.md

 There are multiple methods for making operator managed backing services bindable, including the backing operator providing metadata in CRD annotations.
-Details on the methods for making backing services bindble are available in the [Operator Best Practices Guide](docs/OperatorBestPractices.md)
+Details on the methods for making backing services bindable are available in the [Operator Best Practices Guide](docs/OperatorBestPractices.md)

 In order to make an imported application (for example, a NodeJS application)